ccleberg/cmc.pub/content/blog/2024-02-21-self-hosting-otter-wiki.md

 # An Otter Wiki

 [An Otter Wiki](https://otterwiki.com/) is an easy to use wiki software that takes almost no effort to set up and maintain.

 # Installation

-To install An Otter Wiki, I\'m going to use Docker Compose to create the container and then use Nginx as a reverse proxy to allow external access via a subdomain I own.
+To install An Otter Wiki, I'm going to use Docker Compose to create the container and then use Nginx as a reverse proxy to allow external access via a subdomain I own.

 ## Docker Compose

-Start by creating a directory for the container\'s files.
+Start by creating a directory for the container's files.

 ```sh
 mkdir ~/otterwiki
 ```

-Next, create the `docker-compose.yml` file to define the container\'s parameters.
+Next, create the `docker-compose.yml` file to define the container's parameters.

 ```sh
 nano ~/otterwiki/docker-compose.yml
 ```

 Within the file, paste the following content.
-You can read the project\'s documentation if you want to further override or customize the container.
+You can read the project's documentation if you want to further override or customize the container.

 ``` conf
 version: '3'